Think custody of kids is automatic as an expat? Think again!

 Such an outcome can be averted, but the trick lies in the planning.
 The UAE gives non-Muslims the option to declare different arrangements – as long as they have actually applied themselves to registering the paperwork.
 The mistake people make is assuming that the law back home will automatically apply.
 Because it won’t.

 There are options out there, but they can be a bit of a minefield for the uninitiated.
-For instance, the DIFC Wills and Probate Registry in Dubai is one way to go, but has its limitations.
-There is also the Registry in Abu Dhabi; but barriers are posed by the legal principles of Renvoi that come into play when there is a conflict of laws between territories.
-It’s not entirely straightforward – but is eminently possible in the right skilled hands.
+For instance, the DIFC Wills and Probate Registry in Dubai is one way to go but has its limitations.
+There is also the Registry in Abu Dhabi, but barriers are posed by the legal principles of Renvoi that come into play when there is a conflict of laws between territories.